kojiromike/kinesis-client-library-for-python-image/README.md

 ```

 Then build the image.
 If all goes well, you'll have an image that will run your python app in the KCL.

+## How to Test

+To test that the image works as expected, we can use the sample application that awslabs provides with in the AWS Kinesis Client Library for Python repository.
+We don't want to require connecting to real Kinesis so we use [localstack](https://localstack.cloud/).